Dubuque event serves up turkeys, togetherness ahead of holiday

-Dubuque resident Lois Denlinger enjoyed the turkey and potatoes that were served this afternoon at the Multicultural Family Center.
+Dubuque resident Lois Denlinger enjoyed the turkey and potatoes that were served Saturday afternoon at the Multicultural Family Center.

 Her favorite part of the meal, however, was the company.